LOCATION & PARKING

 I think saying “do whatever you want” has become popular because people think it’s what their tattoo artist wants to hear.
 In reality, few people actually mean this, and I’m much more interested in giving you a tattoo you’ll be happy with!
 Not providing enough info can result in a frustrating and otherwise avoidable situation in which I’ve drawn something that’s totally not what you expected.
 For this reason, I tend to turn down proposals that are too vague.
 “I’d like a bat with flowers on my leg” is too little info.
 What kind of flowers and type of bat?
 What pose should the bat be in?
 Is the bat cute or scary?
 What size and placement on your leg?
 It’s okay to leave some things up to me if you prefer!
 “I’d like a scary vampire bat with roses on the side of my left thigh, no more than 12 inches long.
 I’d like the wings open, but I leave the rest of the pose and composition up to you” is perfect!
 Providing more info gives me more opportunities to iron out the details of your design with you.

 Client sketches are my favorite!
-If you’re struggling to put your idea into words, providing me with a quick sketch can be super helpful.
+If you’re struggling to put your idea into words, don’t hesitate to scribble a quick little sketch if that’s helpful for you.
 It doesn’t matter how basic the drawing is; it gives me something visual to communicate what you’re thinking to ensure we’re on the same page.

 If I think I’m not the right fit for your tattoo, it’s absolutely nothing personal and doesn’t mean there’s anything wrong with your idea.
 I take on custom work according to the following criteria:

-How well it fits in with the direction my work is going, or what subjects I feel excited about at the time.
+How well it fits in with my current work and that I feel enthusiastic about the design.

 My skill set as an artist.
 I’ll usually turn down things I don’t feel 100% confident in, or things that I think are ill-advised.
 A few of these are: watercolor, abstract imagery, realism, geometric designs, fine line script, super fine line micro tattoos.